Isangeles/burn/README.md

   To push argument with multiple word to command use quotes:
 ```
-  charman -o show -t chat -a 'hey you!'
+  objectset -o chat -t testchar#0 -a 'hey you!'
 ```

   ### Expressions